techdoer/ostlog/README.md

 # installation
 ostlog can be deployed as a database in the cloud or locally on your computer.

 Local ostlog is a good option for those who prefer not to store confidential personal information in the cloud and is available as a  Microsoft Access 2013 database.
+To start using local ostlog, simply clone/download the MS Access file from the ostlog GitHub repository and open it using Microsoft Access 2013 or later.

 Cloud ostlog is designed for Microsoft Azure SQL Server.
 This makes it readily availble to the rich catalog of Azure-based data services including Azure Machine Learning Studio.
+Cloud ostlog requires a a valid Microsoft Azure subscription.